Janardan Waghmare

-Dr. Janardan Madhavrao Waghmare (born 11 November 1934) is an Indian politician and educationist.
-He has served as a Member of Parliament in the Rajya Sabha from Maharashtra.
+Janardan Madhavrao Waghmare (11 November 1934 – 2 March 2026) was an Indian politician and educationist.
+He served as a Member of Parliament in the Rajya Sabha from Maharashtra.
 He was also the President of the Latur Municipal Council.

-Dr. J. M. Waghmare has also served the Founder Vice Chancellor of Swami Ramanand Teerth Marathwada University, Nanded and as Principal of Rajarshi Shahu College, Latur.
-He is known as the architect of the famed Latur Pattern style that helped students from Marathwada rank high in competitive exams.
+Waghmare also served as the Founder Vice Chancellor of Swami Ramanand Teerth Marathwada University, Nanded and as Principal of Rajarshi Shahu College, Latur.
+He was known as the architect of the famed Latur Pattern style that helped students from Marathwada rank high in competitive exams.

-In 2022, Dr. J. M. Waghmare was awarded the Shahu Award for his work in the field of education.
+In 2022, Waghmare was awarded the Shahu Award for his work in the field of education.

+Waghmare died in Latur on 2 March 2026, at the age of 91.